DeliaBarron/Kubernetes-Learning/docs/KLLRCODA/Simulator/checklist.md

 - [ ] Configure Resource Management (requests and limits)
 - [ ] Use StatefulSets with Resource Management
 - [ ] Use both Deployments and StatefulSets together
-- [ ] Add VolumeMounts to all Deployments and StatefulSets
+- [ ] Add VolumeMounts to all Deployments and StatefulSets, daemonsets
 - [ x] Create a Service (NodePort type)
   - [ ] Link container/pod port to Service using `targetPort` and `nodePort`   link pod?
 - [ ] Use Helm to install a chart